 Should I continue to pay my premiums?

 Yes.
 If you are paying premiums to your company and wish to keep your coverage in place, you must continue to do so—those premiums go to the guaranty association providing you continuing coverage.
 If you stop paying premiums, your insurance coverage may be terminated.

 Is my company covered by the guaranty association?

-The guaranty association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in the state).
+The guaranty association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in the state and, effective July 1, 2018, healthcare centers authorized to issue any kind of insurance in Connecticut or to conduct any healthcare center business).
 To determine if a company is licensed to write business in Connecticut, you may call the Insurance Department at 860.297.3900.
 The Department maintains complete and current records of all insurance companies licensed to do business in Connecticut.
 Information about companies licensed to write insurance in Connecticut may also be obtained from the Department’s Web site.

 What happens if the benefits promised in my policy are greater than the coverage limits provided by the guaranty association?